DavidScales/testing-goat/README.md

 # Obey the Testing Goat

-This repo contains my code and notes from working through the excellent [Obey the Testing Goat book](https://www.obeythetestinggoat.com/) on Test-Driven Development with Python.
+This repo contains my code and (rough) notes from working through the excellent [Obey the Testing Goat book](https://www.obeythetestinggoat.com/) on Test-Driven Development with Python.

 ## Dependencies